 Accessible via multiple spots in Turramurra, this relatively long loop along a wide firetrail follows both sides of Lovers Jump Creek.
 It’s mostly very shaded and near water, and passes some small cascades (the Lovers Jump Falls near Burns Road requires a short but steep scramble).
-You can make longer bushwalk by taking a firetrail which connects this loop to the Frog Hollow Loop.
+You can make a longer bushwalk by taking a firetrail which connects this loop to the Frog Hollow Loop.
+All tracks are dog-friendly.

 The Two Creeks Track follows Middle Harbour Creek from Echo Point Park in Roseville to the start of Garigal National Park in Lindfield.
 It crosses some smaller creeks and traverses a few rainforest-like gullies, offering a real bushwalking experience.
 You can access the Two Creeks Track in multiple spots.

 One of the access points for the Great North Walk from Thornleigh, the Bellamy Trail follows a concrete path through bushland.
 It passes the site of the Thornleigh zigzag railway (only minor fragments are still visible today) and an old quarry.
-An easy but pleasant bushwalk suitable for children and prams!
+An easy but pleasant dog-friendly bushwalk suitable for children and prams!

 A firetrail betweeen Turner Road and Woodcourt Road in Berowra Heights provides a pleasant walk through a Wildlife Protection Area (dogs must be on-leash).
 The undulating trail goes through eucalyptus forest, and crosses a large rock platform.
 You can also take a dog on the nearby firetrail from Lonsdale Ave.

 Anembo in Duffys Forest is named after the Aboriginal word meaning “quiet place”, which is fitting for this ridgetop reserve that’s surrounded by Ku-ring-gai Chase National Park on three sides.
 A shared-use trail (walkers, bikes, horses and dogs) makes a pleasant loop around the reserve.

 Following a large water pipeline, the dog-friendly section between Prince Charles Road and Garigal National Park varies between suburban (where the trail follows the back of properties) to more natural as the trail nears the national park.
 If you continue down to the “national park” sign (no dogs past this sign) you’ll need to walk back up a relatively steep section.

 Distance: 4.4km return (trail continues through Garigal National Park)